Dental Costs in New Mexico

 How much do dental implants cost in New Mexico?

 In New Mexico, dental implants average $4,305.
-This is 3% higher than the national average.
+This is 4% lower than the national average.
 University clinics like No dental school in New Mexico — nearest University of Colorado School of Dental Medicine (Aurora, CO) often offer reduced rates.

 Are there dental grants in New Mexico?